antlr/antlr4/doc/grammars.md

 * Parsers can import parsers.
 * Combined grammars can import parsers or lexers without modes.

 ANTLR adds imported rules to the end of the rule list in a main lexer grammar.
 That means lexer rules in the main grammar get precedence over imported rules.
-For example, if a main grammar defines rule `IF : ’if’ ;` and an imported grammar defines rule `ID : [a-z]+ ;` (which also recognizes `if`), the imported `ID` won’t hide the main grammar’s `IF` token definition.
+For example, if a main grammar defines rule `IF : 'if' ;` and an imported grammar defines rule `ID : [a-z]+ ;` (which also recognizes `if`), the imported `ID` won’t hide the main grammar’s `IF` token definition.

 ## Tokens Section